dimajix/flowman/docs/spec/mapping/index.md

 Flowman uses the notion of `mappings` in order to specify the data flow and all data transformations.
 A mapping somewhat corresponds to a temporary view in the SQL world: You give a name to a mapping and specify its logic.
 Afterwards it is available for subsequent operations like `SELECT`.
-Liek a temporary view, a mapping itself does not persist any data and is only valid within a single run of flowman.
+Like a temporary view, a mapping itself does not persist any data and is only valid within a single run of Flowman.

 In contrast to a SQL view, there are different types of mappings, each performing different operations.
 Most mappings require other mappings as their input.
 The most notably exception is a `read` mapping, which reads data from a relation (and therefore doesn't have another mapping as its input).

-Mappings are instantiated lazily by flowman, i.e. the temporary view is created just when it is needed for calculating the desired end result.
+Mappings are instantiated lazily by Flowman, i.e. the temporary view is created just when it is needed for calculating the desired end result.
 For example when writing to a sink, Flowman automatically determines and recursively resolves all required upstream mappings to provide the final result to be written.
 You do not need to explicitly specify any execution order of